HrbrIO/HarborES6Driver/README.md

 #BeaconES6Proto

-Prototype/Sabdbox for developing the Beacon Architecture.
+Prototype/Sandbox for developing the Beacon Architecture.

+This version will be written primarily for use in NodeJS apps, but the repo will include the ability to run Browserfy to spit out a browser-usable version (I hope).
+The idea is to be generic and not dependant on Angular, React, etc. networking libraries.
+We may well write framework specific version later.

-##Publishing New Versions
+##Publishing New Versions to NPM

 Steps:
 - Once you're ready to publish `webpack` it.
 The config is currently setup for inline source map and no uglification